pratapnarra/HPML-Final-Project/README.md

-The Json files has the TVM results, how it's optimizing

 Inorder to run the code create a new conda environment and install the apache TVM on it. https://tvm.apache.org/docs/tutorial/install.html use this document to install TVM.